findy-network/findy-wallet-pwa/tools/env/README.md

    Now you have the agency services up and running and you have onboarded the first wallet user.

    Note: you can register only one user per username.
-If you wish to register another user, choose different username.
+If you wish to register another user, choose a different username.

 1. **Build playground environment with CLI tool.**